Atomic bombings of Hiroshima and Nagasaki: Investigations into brain development

-Despite the small sample size of 1,600 to 1,800 persons who came forth as prenatally exposed at the time of the bombings, that were both within a close proximity to the two hypocenters, to survive the in utero absorption of a substantial dose of radiation and then the malnourished post-attack environment, data from this cohort do support the increased risk of severe mental retardation (SMR), that was observed in some 30 individuals, with SMR being a common outcome of the aforementioned microencephaly.
-While a lack of statistical data, with just 30 individuals out of 1,800, prevents a definitive determination of a threshold point, the data collected suggests a threshold intrauterine or fetal dose for SMR, at the most radiosensitive period of cognitive development, when there is the largest number of undifferentiated neural cells (8 to 15 weeks post-conception) to begin at a threshold dose of approximately "0.09" to "0.15" Gy, with the risk then linearly increasing to a 43-percent rate of SMR when exposed to a fetal dose of 1 Gy at any point during these weeks of rapid neurogenesis.
+Despite the small sample size of 1,600 to 1,800 persons who came forth with the criteria that they were: prenatally exposed at the time of the bombings, within a close proximity to one of the two hypocenters, and had survived the in utero absorption of a substantial dose of radiation and then the malnourished post-attack environment, data from this cohort supports the increased risk of severe mental retardation (SMR) that was observed in some 30 individuals, SMR being a common outcome of the aforementioned microencephaly.
+While the lack of statistical data - with just 30 individuals out of 1,800 - prevents a definitive determination of a threshold point, the data collected suggests a threshold fetal dose for SMR at the most radiosensitive period of cognitive development, when there is the largest number of undifferentiated neural cells (8 to 15 weeks post-conception).
+The threshold dose begins at approximately 0.09 to 0.15 Gy and thereafter linearly increases to a 43-percent rate of SMR when exposed to a fetal dose of 1 Gy at any point during these weeks of rapid neurogenesis.

-However either side of this radiosensitive age, none of the prenatally exposed to the bombings at an age less than 8 weeks, that is prior to synaptogenesis or at a gestational age more than 26 weeks "were observed to be mentally retarded", with the condition therefore being isolated to those solely of 8–26 weeks of age and who absorbed more than approximately "0.09" to "0.15" Gy of prompt radiation energy.
+None of the subjects who were prenatally exposed to the bombings at a gestational age less than 8 weeks (prior to synaptogenesis) or more than 26 weeks "were observed to be mentally retarded", with the condition therefore being isolated to those solely of 8–26 weeks of age and who absorbed more than approximately 0.09 to 0.15 Gy of prompt radiation energy.

-Examination of the prenatally exposed in terms of IQ performance and school records, determined the beginning of a statistically significant reduction in both, when exposed to greater than 0.1 to 0.5 gray, during the same gestational period of 8–25 weeks.
-However outside this period, at less than 8 weeks and greater than 26 after conception, "there is no evidence of a radiation-related effect on scholastic performance."
+Examination of the prenatally exposed, in terms of IQ performance and school records, showed a statistically significant reduction in both areas when exposed to radiation doses greater than 0.1 to 0.5 Gy during the same gestational period of 8–25 weeks.
+Outside this period, at less than 8 weeks and greater than 26 after conception, "there is no evidence of a radiation-related effect on scholastic performance."